 As a starting point it is important to be familiar with the different types of transaction that businesses can undertake.
 Most of the transactions that you see in your studies will fall into one of six basic categories:

-Income – this generally relates to the revenue generated by making sales to customers but can also include interest received or dividends received.
+This generally relates to the revenue generated by making sales to customers but can also include interest received or dividends received.

-Expenses – these are operating costs incurred by the business such as purchase costs, rent of premises or salaries.
+These are operating costs incurred by the business such as purchase costs, rent of premises or salaries.

-Assets – these are things owned by the business such as vehicles, computer equipment or even cash in the bank.
+These are things owned by the business such as vehicles, computer equipment or even cash in the bank.

-Liabilities – these or things owed by the business to other people and include bank loans and trade payables owed to credit suppliers.
+These or things owed by the business to other people and include bank loans and trade payables owed to credit suppliers.

-Capital – this represents amounts owed to the owner of the business (the sole trader) either for amounts invested in the business or for the profits earned by the business.
+This represents amounts owed to the owner of the business (the sole trader) either for amounts invested in the business or for the profits earned by the business.
 Capital can be thought of as a specific type of liability.

-Drawings – these are amounts withdrawn from the business by the owner and therefore reduce the capital balance.
+These are amounts withdrawn from the business by the owner and therefore reduce the capital balance.

 The dual effect